gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 forgery.

 Applications using DTLS over SCTP can use almost all transport features provided by SCTP and its extensions.
+This document intend to obsolete RFC 6083 and remove the limitation on user message size to a maximum of 16384 bytes by defining a secure user message fragmentation so that multiple DTLS records can be used.
+It also updates both the DTLS versions to use as well as the HMAC for SCTP-AUTH.

 --- middle